 replica, by setting the system variable

-MySQL 8.0.26) to a value greater than 0.
-When you do this on a
+greater than 0.
+When you do this on a multi-source replica, each

-From MySQL 8.0, multi-source replicas can be configured with replication filters on specific replication channels.
+Multi-source replicas can be configured with replication filters on specific replication channels.
 Channel specific replication filters can be used when the same database or table is present on multiple sources, and you only need the replica to replicate it from one source.
 For GTID-based replication, if the same transaction might arrive from multiple sources (such as in a diamond topology), you must ensure the filtering setup is the same on all channels.
-For more information, see Section 188.8.131.52, “Replication Channel Based Filters”.
+For more information, see Section 18.104.22.168, “Replication Channel Based Filters”.

 To provide compatibility with previous versions, the MySQL server